Santa Fake: Plot

-Out on his date with Emily, Pat learns that she's never travelled except for an out-of-state university, and Pat tells her that his father died in The Troubles and his mother had to give him up when he was born.
-Pat attempts to hide himself from any onlookers, but is unknowingly aided by the little person from the film's beginning, who distracts Seb and Jim by challenging them to remember all the lyrics to "The Twelve Days of Christmas".
+Out on his date with Emily, Pat learns that she's never traveled except for an out-of-state university, and Pat tells her that his father died in The Troubles and his mother had to give him up when he was born.
+Pat attempts to hide from any onlookers, but is unknowingly aided by the little person from the film's beginning, who distracts Seb and Jim by challenging them to remember all the lyrics to "The Twelve Days of Christmas".
 The date goes well, but upon returning to the B&B he is shaken when Mrs. Ortega tells him the FBI visited and traced a call to the establishment.

 The next day during Santa duty, Pat meets a boy named Vicente who lives in a group home.
 Sympathetic to the boy's position, he enlists Emily and the security guard Ryan to help him buy the toys the kids have been asking for all month and hand them out on Christmas Eve.
 Though everything goes well at first, Jim and Seb finally realize that Pat is Santa and give chase.
 Pat evades them and flees to the church, with Emily and the onlookers following soon after.
 Pat first runs to the church to leave the backpack filled with money and a note to give the kids a good Christmas, which is later found by Padre Estaban.

 Everyone gathers in the town square, drawn by Pat singing "O Holy Night" before his assumed death or arrest.
 He tries to escape in an antique fire truck, Emily joining him as he explains his situation to her, but Seb is arrested by Ryan and Jim is taken out by Padre Estaban.
 Despite the seeming victory, the fire truck runs out of gas and Pat has a breakdown because of the hopelessness of his situation if he's caught by the authorities or Joe's forces.
-In his panic he falls out of the truck and blacks out.
+In his panic, he falls out of the truck and blacks out.

 When Pat wakes up, he is face to face with a reindeer and the real Santa Claus, with flashbacks revealing that he has been present for several moments in the film without anyone noticing.
 Furthermore, the little person who has been appearing is his elf Alowishus, who alerted Santa of Pat's potential for kindness and generosity thanks to his upbringing helping him relate to less-fortunate children.
-Santa states that he 1749 years old and wants to retire, and would like Pat to apprentice under him and one day take over the business.
+Santa states that he is 1749 years old and wants to retire, and would like Pat to apprentice under him and one day take over the business.
 Emily and Pat assure each other that they'll see each other again before Pat joins Santa and the two fly to the North Pole.

 In the epilogue, Mrs. Ortega adopts Vicente, Emily receives plane tickets to Ireland, and Joe is given a wrapped box of coal by an unseen force.